jmw-phys/iNORG/README.md

     finished: Now the Green calc can run, but the valiables are not secutre. next do : Cross check the Green calc function with v1.0.07-fixed. tinking : The single paritcal states in the Green calc function is correct?

+Version: v1.0.28 @ 2023.04.11
+    finished: The no-rotation mode imp-orbital fixed.
+    next do : (same as prev)
+    tinking : (same as prev)